GuruYoda/Design_Optimization/README.md

 # Design_Optimization
-A C++ code to perform the path synthesis of a four bar mechanism.
+A Matlab & C++ code to perform the path synthesis of a four bar mechanism.